 MYTH: You Will Recover Quickly

 Many people think brain injuries don’t take much time to recover and for you to get back to normal.
 This is not true.
 Just because you can’t see the injury doesn’t mean it isn’t serious.
-Some brain injury symptoms are extremely subtle and hard to detect.
+Some brain injury symptoms are extremely subtle and hard to detect, in fact, for worse case scenarios, you may never fully recover.
 This requires the keen eye of a trained physician to ensure your brain and you are healthy.

 Types of Brain Injuries